 - 1. All students must realize that the Graduate Council is directed to continually provide realistic evaluation of the student's progress, and to discourage any student from continuing whenever it seems advisable. - 2.
 Each department will, at the end of the student's first quarter in residence, notify the student in writing that he or she is: a) encouraged to continue in his or her present program; b) discouraged from continuing in his or her present program; c) placed on review for one quarter.
-Multiple criteria such as: scores on the Graduate Record Examination; the faculty interview; recommendations of the major advisor and other departmental faculty; academic ethics; and the grade average for all prior work and for the first quarter in the program are used to determine the recommendation of the department.
+Multiple criteria such as: scores on the Graduate Record Examination; the faculty interview; recommendations of the major adviser and other departmental faculty; academic ethics; and the grade average for all prior work and for the first quarter in the program are used to determine the recommendation of the department.
 The multiple criteria approach does not assume that each of these factors carry equal weight; any one factor might well outweigh all others. - 3.
 At the end of the student's second quarter in residence his or her department will submit to the Graduate Council a recommendation that he or she continue in his or her present program or that his or her present program should be terminated.
-Upon receipt of notification from his or her department of its recommendation that his or her program should be terminated, the student may file an appeal in the Graduate School Office.
+The Graduate Council will vote on those recommended for continuance in their programs.
+Recommendations for termination will be held pending the student's request for an appeal.
+Upon receipt of notification from his or her department of its recommendation that his or her program should be terminated, the student may file and appeal in the Graduate School Office.
 The student will be notified in writing that he or she has sixty (60) days from the date the written notice was mailed to file an appeal.
-If no appeal is filed within sixty (60) days from the date the written notice from the department was mailed the student's program will be terminated.
-If the student requests an appeal, a sub-committee of the Graduate Council, chaired by an Assistant Dean of the Graduate School, will meet with the student, a representative from the student's major department, and any others the sub-committee or student wishes to call, to hear the appeal and will make a decision.
-Students may appeal to the Graduate Council the sub-committee's decision.
-If no appeal is made within thirty (30) days following notification to the student of the sub-committee's decision, the decision stands and the appeal rights are waived.
+If the student requests an appeal, a Sub-Committee of the Graduate Council chaired by the Assistant Dean of the Graduate School will meet with the student, a representative from the student's major department, and any others the Sub-Committee wishes to call, to hear the appeal and will make a recommendation to the Graduate Council for a final decision.
+If no appeal is filed within sixty (60) days from the date the written notice was mailed, the Graduate Council will vote on the termination recommendation of the department. - 4.
+The student who has had his or her program terminated by the Graduate Council may make application for an entirely new program in another major.
+If the department of the proposed new major is willing to accept the student, he or she may use as many of his or her previous courses as the department of his or her new major will accept.